-MR. DRAPKIN (50) has been a Director of the Company and of Products Corporation since their respective formations in 1992.
+MR. DRAPKIN (53) has been a Director of the Company and of Products Corporation since their respective formations in 1992.
 He has been Vice Chairman of the Board of MacAndrews & Forbes and various of its affiliates since 1987.
 Mr. Drapkin was a partner in the law firm of Skadden, Arps, Slate, Meagher & Flom for more than five years prior to 1987.
-Mr. Drapkin is also a Director of the following corporations which file reports pursuant to the Exchange Act: Algos Pharmaceutical Corporation, Anthracite Capital, Inc., BlackRock Asset Investors, Cardio Technologies, Inc., The Molson Companies Limited, Playboy Enterprises, Inc., VIMRx Pharmaceuticals Inc. and Weider Nutrition International, Inc. (On December 27, 1996, Marvel, Marvel Holdings, Marvel Parent and Marvel III, of which Mr. Drapkin was a Director on such date, filed voluntary petitions for reorganization under Chapter 11 of the United States Bankruptcy Code.)
+Mr. Drapkin is also a Director of the following corporations which file reports pursuant to the Exchange Act: Anthracite Capital, Inc., BlackRock Asset Investors, The Molson Companies Limited, Playboy Enterprises, Inc., ProxyMed, Inc., Warnaco Group, Inc. and Weider Nutrition International, Inc.

-PROFESSOR FELDBERG (56) has been a Director of the Company since February 1997.
+PROFESSOR FELDBERG (59) has been a Director of the Company since February 1997.
 Professor Feldberg has been the Dean of Columbia Business School, New York City, for more than the past five years.
-Professor Feldberg is also a Director of the following corporations which file reports pursuant to the Exchange Act: Federated Department Stores, Inc., PRIMEDIA Inc. and Paine Webber Group, Inc. (33 directorships within such fund complex).
+Professor Feldberg is also a Director of the following corporations which file reports pursuant to the Exchange Act: Federated Department Stores, Inc., PRIMEDIA Inc. and Paine Webber Group, Inc. (29 directorships within such fund complex).

-MR. GITTIS (65) has been a Director of the Company and of Products Corporation since their respective formations in 1992.
+MR. GITTIS (67) has been a Director of the Company and of Products Corporation since their respective formations in 1992.
 He has been Vice Chairman of the Board of MacAndrews & Forbes and various of its affiliates since 1985.
-Mr. Gittis is also a Director of the following corporations which file reports pursuant to the Exchange Act: Golden State, Golden State Holdings, Jones Apparel Group, Inc., Loral Space & Communications Ltd., M&F Worldwide, Panavision, REV Holdings, Rutherford-Moran Oil Corporation and Sunbeam Corporation.
+Mr. Gittis is also a Director of the following corporations which file reports pursuant to the Exchange Act: Golden State, Golden State Holdings, Jones Apparel Group, Inc., Loral Space & Communications Ltd., M&F Worldwide, Panavision, REV Holdings and Sunbeam Corporation ("Sunbeam").